-the updated requirements relating to documentation of low value-adding intra-group services and transactions between Lithuanian taxpayers were introduced only as of 2020.
-Therefore, they apply with regard to the calculation of corporate income tax for 2020 and for subsequent tax periods.
+The updated requirements relating to documentation of low value-adding intra-group services and transactions between Lithuanian taxpayers will apply with regard to the calculation of corporate income tax for 2020 and for subsequent tax periods.

-From a practical point of view, it is also noteworthy that the Lithuanian tax authorities have announced there will be increased focus on controlled international transactions, with special attention to financing and services transactions.
+In a related development, the Lithuanian tax authorities have announced there will be increased focus on controlled international transactions, with special attention to financing and services transactions.